 He is Senior Deputy Editor for Journal of Science and Medicine in Sport, and an Editorial Board member for Journal of Applied Physiology, Medicine and Science in Sports and Exercise (MSSE), and Energy & Buildings.
 In 2017, he was the recipient of the Vice-Chancellor’s Award For Excellence: Outstanding Research and Teaching a 2-year University of Sydney Research Accelerator (SOAR) Fellowship.
 In 2018 & 19, he received 2 consecutive SUPRA Research Supervisor of the Year awards.

-Ollie is a Fellow of the American College of Sports Medicine (ACSM), has been regularly invited to speak at international conferences, and was the recipient of a 2017 University of Sydney Vice-Chancellor's Award for Outstanding Research and Teaching.
-He has active research collaborations within Australia, Canada, USA, and UK, and his research has featured in articles/interviews for the New York Times, BBC, ABC, CBC, NPR, Sydney Morning Herald, The Globe & Mail, The Weather Channel and Scientific American.
+Ollie is a former Board of Trustees Member and a Fellow of the American College of Sports Medicine (ACSM) and has been an invited plenary speaker at numerous national and international conferences.
+He has active research collaborations within Australia, Canada, USA, and UK, and his research has featured in articles/interviews for TIME magazine, New York Times, BBC, ABC, CBC, NPR, Sydney Morning Herald, The Globe & Mail, The Weather Channel and Scientific American.